Proper Noun Proper nouns are names of unique things, places,...Read More

 - Person: Ram, Michael, Lata, Lilly, Doctor, Scientist.

 - Feelings/Opinion: Happiness, Clever, Bravery, Smartness, Faith.

 - Thing: Pen, Tree, Car, Board, Knife, Milk.

 So, whenever we take a name or call out to someone or something, we refer to a Noun.

-It is important to have a deep knowledge of this topic so as to have good understanding of the language.
-Noun has different aspects.
-So, to study it in-depth, we need to know noun- types, number, gender and cases.
+It is important to have deep knowledge about this topic to have a good understanding of the language.
+This topic has different aspects.
+So, to study noun in-depth, we need to know noun- types, number, gender, and cases.

 Nouns are broadly classified into five types:

 Nouns that are names of specific person, place or thing are said to be proper nouns.
 Anything that is unique falls under this category.
 These include the names of individuals, dignified objects (like earth, sun), monuments, countries, cities, and names of natural objects (like rivers, mountains).
 Usually preceded by article ‘the’.

 These denote a general class.
 They do not point any unique object.
 Like student, house, tree, bus, boy, board, etc. They never take a specific name.